DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 The NASA [Ames Stereo Pipeline](https://stereopipeline.readthedocs.io/en/latest/introduction.html) (ASP) is an open-source toolkit used to create cartographic products from stereographic images captured by satellites, rovers, aerial cameras, and historical images.
 ASP is commonly used to create digital elevation models (DEMs), orthographic images, 3D models, and bundle adjusted networks of images. (@TODO cite https://stereopipeline.readthedocs.io/en/latest/introduction.html)

-While there is considerable overlap in the tools provided by ISIS and ASP, ASP specializes in stereographic imagery, and it provides both terrestrial and non-terrestrial imaging capabilites while ISIS focuses solely on non-terrestrial imagery.
+While there is considerable overlap in the tools provided by ISIS and ASP, ASP specializes in stereographic imagery, and it provides both terrestrial and non-terrestrial imaging capabilities while ISIS focuses solely on non-terrestrial imagery.
 ASP adopts the USGSCSM camera model implementation and can therefore easily interoperate with ISIS and the ASC ecosystem.

 @TODO Create a graphic / flowchart / interface diagram of "requires and provides" to illustrate when/where to use each library.